At a Glance

 - Benefits: Enjoy flexible working hours and opportunities for professional development.

-- Why this job: Make a real difference in the lives of children and families while growing your skills.
+- Why this job: Make a real difference in the lives of children and families while developing your skills.

-- Qualifications: Experience in Children in Care settings and strong conflict resolution skills required.
+- Qualifications: Experience in a Children in Care setting and strong conflict resolution skills required.

 The predicted salary is between 28800 - 43200 £ per year.